-For information on BREXIT as a Northern Ireland business, please visit the nidirect Government services website and sign up to update alerts (link opens in new window).
+For information on Brexit as a Northern Ireland business, please visit the nidirect website and sign up to update alerts (link opens in new window).
 Specific queries can be directed to the DAERA (link opens in new window).

-As a result of BREXIT, in addition to the inspection of third country imports, we are now responsible (together with DAERA) for the carrying out of documentary, identity and physical checks on the movement of food from the UK into Northern Ireland, to ensure that it meets with EU safeguards.
+In addition to the inspection of third country imports, we are now responsible (together with DAERA) for the carrying out of documentary, identity and physical checks on the movement of food from the UK into Northern Ireland, to make sure it meets EU safeguards.
 This has led to a major expansion of our capabilities in Belfast, including premises and staff.

 About the Port of Belfast

-Belfast is home to one of the busiest ports in the UK and Ireland and is the largest of its kind in Northern Ireland.
+Belfast is home to one of the busiest ports in the UK and Ireland and is the largest in Northern Ireland.

 The Port of Belfast handles a wide range of products, including dry goods, commercial items, petroleum and oil.